PascalBod/embedded-systems-for-ML/README.md

 1. Create a [Linux Mint VM, configure it and install Simplicity Studio](https://github.com/PascalBod/lm-efr32-simplicityStudio)
 2. Get an EFR32xG24 Dev Kit (see the link provided in the *Hardware* section above.
 3. If you need it, spend some time browsing the documents listed above (Git, GitHub, Linux, C, etc.)
-4. Ensure that you can build and program the sample application, as presented in the *VM repository above*lm-ef32-simplicityStudio* repository (the one linked in list item 1 just above)
+4. Ensure that you can build and program the sample application, as presented in the *lm-efr32-simplicityStudio* repository (the one linked in list item 1 just above)

 ## Licenses